fxpl/notebooks/README.md

 ## Execution environment
-As can be seen, most scripts are written in bash and require bash in order to be run.
+As can be seen, most scripts are written in bash and require bash in order to run.
 It may be possible to run the Java code in other environments, but it is only tested on Linux.

 Note that some of the scripts are written in R. Accordingly, if you want to run all post processing scripts, R must be installed.

-If you want to use `NotebookAnalyzer` (see below) to list imported modules and frequently called functions, you also need Python 3, including the modules that can be expected to be most common.
+If you want to use `NotebookAnalyzer` to list imported modules and frequently called functions (see below), you also need Python 3, including the modules that can be expected to be commonly used.

 ## Building and testing the Java code